-- Written on paper photographed with mobile camera and uploaded?
+- Written on paper, photographed with a mobile camera and uploaded?

-Example: "The solutions MUST be HANDWRITTEN.
-You scan/photograph your solutions, put them in a file with the solutions right-facing so that they can be read on the screen without turning around the photographs.
+Example: "The exam can be written where you choose.
+You write your answers on paper and then photograph them with your mobile camera and upload them.
+The solutions MUST be HANDWRITTEN.
+You scan/photograph your solutions, put them in a file with the solutions right-facing so that they can be read on the screen without rotating the photos.
 Non-handwritten solutions will not be assessed."

 How should the exam be submitted? and in what file format?